mqnc/rpi_tools/README.md

 # rpi_tools
-some binary tools for running arduino on raspberry pi1
+some binary tools for running arduino on raspberry pi